AdobeDocs/id-service.de-DE/help/implementation-guides/setup-target.md

 Zum Testen der ID-Dienstimplementierung:

 * AMCV-Cookie in der Domäne suchen, in der Ihre Seite gehostet wird.
-* Die Verifizierung `mboxMCGVID` wird in Ihrer [!DNL Target] Anforderung angezeigt und enthält die [!DNL Experience Cloud] ID (MID).
+* Verify `mboxMCGVID` appears in your [!DNL Target] request and that it contains the [!DNL Experience Cloud] ID (MID).

-Informationen zum AMCV-Cookie und zur MID finden Sie unter [Cookies und der Experience Platform Identity Service](../introduction/cookies.md) .
+See [Cookies and the Experience Cloud ID Service](../introduction/cookies.md) for information about the AMCV cookie and the MID.

 **Bereitstellung**